 Atlas and Jakobs are among the few weapon manufacturers who side with the Crimson Raiders.
 Coincidentally, both of these companies tend to ignore elemental attacks, save for a few unique examples.
 Meanwhile, the villain company of the week is Maliwan, who specializes in only elemental weapons.

-Additionally, the CE Os that work for those respective corporations have good reason to ally with the Vault Hunters.
-Besides the fact that the Crimson Raiders singlehandedly-ish save him and his company from utter destruction, Rhys has history (most of it positive) with the Vault Hunters, almost all of whom were affiliated with the Crimson Raiders.
+Additionally, the CEOs that work for those respective corporations have good reason to ally with the Vault Hunters.
+Besides the fact that the Crimson Raiders singlehandedly-ish save him and his company from utter destruction, Rhys has history (most of it positive) with the Pandoran Vault Hunters, almost all of whom were affiliated with the Crimson Raiders.
 Similarly, Wainwright is romantically involved with Alistair, a longtime friend of the Crimson Raiders.
-Even without witnessing the heroic actions of the Crimson Raiders first-hand, both CE Os have spent plenty of time with people who were affiliated with them in some way, and therefore should have a good idea of the Crimson Raiders' mandate.
+Even without witnessing the heroic actions of the Crimson Raiders first-hand, both CEOs have spent plenty of time with people who were affiliated with them in some way, and therefore should have a good idea of the Crimson Raiders' mandate.

-Kill-a-volt is likely using the Transformer shield himself, being completely immune to electric attacks, hence his higher drop rate of said shield.
+Kill-a-volt is likely using the Transformer shield himself, seen by him being completely immune to electric attacks, hence his higher drop rate of said shield.

-Alistair Hammerlock seems like a perfect match for Wainwright Jakobs, being a hunter with a preference for sniper rifles and precision shooting, which no doubt compensates for Wainwright's crippled eyesight.
+Alistair Hammerlock seems like a perfect match for Wainwright Jakobs, being a hunter with a preference for sniper rifles and precision shooting, which no doubt compensates for Wainwright's crippled eyesight and dependence on shotguns.
 It helps that Alistair also made use of Jakobs weapons before meeting Wainwright, as shown in the Big Game Hunt pack in the previous game.

 Aurelia Hammerlock being a villain under the employ of the Calypso Twins makes sense when you remember that she was part of the villainous half of the Pre-Sequel's Vault Hunters, but unlike Nisha and Wilhelm, she lacked any loyalty to Handsome Jack and Hyperion, sparing her from death for a while when Hyperion made enemies.
 Only the chance to spite her brother gave her the push to become a target of the Crimson Raiders.

-The Mayor of Trashlantis giving you only cosmetic items for completing his share of optional map-specific searches, as opposed to Torgue's and Ember's equivalents, makes perfect sense when you remember his stance against corporate greed, and the fact that he is a tailor.
+The Mayor of Trashlantis giving you only cosmetic items for completing his share of optional map-specific searches, as opposed to Torgue's and Ember's equivalents, makes perfect sense when you remember his stance against corporate greed and valuing material possessions, and the fact that he is a tailor.